André Dunoyer de Segonzac: Biography

+Albert André Marie Dunoyer de Segonzac was born on 7 July 1884 in Boussy-Saint-Antoine to Louis Dunoyer de Segonzac, a naval officer, and Clémence Amélie Persil.
+Through his father Dunoyer de Segonzac was a member of the Dunoyer de Segonzac family, and was the maternal grand-grandson of the politician Jean-Charles Persil.

-Segonzac was born in Boussy-Saint-Antoine and spent his childhood there and in Paris.
+Dunoyer de Segonzac spent his childhood in Boussy-Saint-Antoine and in Paris.
 His parents wanted him to attend the military academy of Saint-Cyr but, recognizing his strong interest in drawing, they agreed to his enrollment at the Free Academy of Luc-Olivier Merson.
 Merson's academic style of instruction did not suit Segonzac, however, and, following a period of military service, he studied at the Académie de La Palette, whose staff included Jacques Émile Blanche (he would later teach at La Palette with Jean Metzinger and Henri Le Fauconnier).
 Soon giving this up in favor of an independent course, free of any masters, he later cited 1906 as the starting date of his artistic career.

 His first submission to the Salon d'Automne was in 1908; the next year he exhibited at the Salon des Indépendants, and for the next several years he exhibited regularly at both.
 In the early 1910s he became a member of Section d'Or.
 He was one of the modernists included in the Armory Show that opened in New York in 1913, with subsequent showings in Chicago and Boston.